Jeep Patriot Review

 Other SUVs to Consider

-The 2014 Jeep Patriot seats five and has standard front-wheel drive.
+The 2015 Jeep Patriot seats five and has standard front-wheel drive.
 A five-speed manual transmission and 2.0-liter four-cylinder engine are standard.
-A 2.4-liter engine, a CVT and a newly available six-speed automatic transmission are optional.
-Jeep offers the Patriot with all-wheel drive and four-wheel drive systems, known as Freedom Drive I and Freedom Drive II.
-The Patriot has three trims: Sport, Latitude and Limited.
-With the exception of the new optional automatic transmission and newly standard front-side air bags, the Patriot sees few changes for the 2014 model year.
-As a result, this overview uses applicable research and reviews from the 2007 through 2014 model years.
+All-wheel drive and two full-time four-wheel drive systems are optional.
+The Patriot comes in three trims: Sport, Latitude and Limited.
+The Patriot was introduced in 2007 and sees few changes for the 2015 model year.
+As a result, this overview uses applicable research and reviews from the 2007 through 2015 model years.

 Next Steps: Jeep Patriot